sbancuz/Appunti/Parallelization.md

 for(int i = 1; i < 100; i++)
 	a[i] = a[i-1] + 100;
 ```
-cannot be parallelised since the $i$-th operation depends on the $i-1$ but,
+cannot be parallelized since the $i$-th operation depends on the $i-1$ but,
 ```c
 for(int i = 5; i < 100; i++)
 	a[i - 5] = a[i] + 100;